lizardman301/Lizard-bot-rsf/doc/bot_commands.md

 Prints the prefix currently in use for Lizard-BOT.
 Will always respond to the "!" prefix.

-## `!randomselect [char/stage] [game]`
+## `!randomselect [character/stage] [game]`
 ![!randomselect example](/doc/assets/images/randomselect.png)

 Restricted: No

 Shortcuts: `!random` `!rs`

 Returns a randomly selected character or stage from the game in the arguments.
 Will return a SFV character if no game is given.
+Assumes character if character or stage is not specified.
 If a game that does not exist is provided as an argument, it will return the list of acceptable games.
+Current games are **3s, footsies, gbvs, mk11, samsho, sfv, t7, uni, xrd, +r** Current stages are **llb, t7**

 ## `!refresh`
 ![!refresh example](/doc/assets/images/refresh.png)